Rachael Ray's Matzo-Pizza Lasagna

 In a large skillet, heat 2 tbsp EVOO over medium heat.
 Add the mushrooms and cook until nicely browned, about 5 minutes.
 Add the onion, lower the heat to medium and cook, stirring, until golden and tender, about 5 minutes.
 Transfer to a plate.

 In the same pan, heat the remaining 2 tbsp.
 EVOO over medium heat.
 Add the bell pepper and cook for 2 minutes.
 Add the sausage, crumbling with a wooden spoon, and cook over medium-high heat, stirring occasionally, until browned, about 3 minutes.
 Remove from the heat.

-Add another layer of matzo, 1 cup marinara, the sausage mixture, the remaining ricotta, ½ cup marinara, and a final layer of matzo.
-Top with the remaining ½ coup marinara and 1 cup mozzarella, the n with the pepperoni and oregano
+Add another layer of matzo, 1 cup marinara, the sausage mixture, the remaining ricotta, 1/2 cup marinara, and a final layer of matzo.
+Top with the remaining 1/2 cup marinara and 1 cup mozzarella, then with the pepperoni and oregano.

 Cover snugly with foil, set on a baking sheet and bake for 30 minutes.
 Uncover the pan and bake until golden and bubbling for about 15 minutes.
 Let cool for 20 minutes before cutting.